 - i.
-Demonstrate that Respondent possesses the financial resources, capacity, and ability to successfully close the transaction, and to execute the project requirements; - ii.
+Demonstrate that Respondent possesses the financial resource, capacity, and ability to successfully close the transaction and to execute the project requirements; - ii.
 Provide an estimated construction budget prepared by a third-party general contractor or cost estimator; - iii.
-Provide a realistic and achievable funding plan, including Sources and Uses (as defined in the "Section 8: Project Budget Sources and Uses" sub-section of the "Solicitation Process" section) and multi-year pro-forma development budgets (pre-development through 18 years post-stabilization); - iv.
+Provide realistic and achievable funding plans, including sources and uses tables and multi-year pro-forma development budgets (pre-development through 18 years post-stabilization); - iv.
 Provide a pro forma utilizing only non-competitive, by-right financing sources; - v.
-Demonstrate significant investments of "at risk" capital during the pre-development and development process; - vi.
+Demonstrate significant investments of "at risk" capital during the pre-development and development process; and - vi.
 Exhibit a willingness to provide the District with a meaningful guarantee regarding payment and performance through final project completion.